4,400-year-old tomb discovered in Egypt

 Waziri said his team had reached the tomb in November but that it had taken some time to enter as its doors were sealed.

-Some 50 niches inside the bomb also contained colored statues carved in rock, including of a person standing or in the scribe position, Waziri said.
+Some 50 niches inside the tomb also contained colored statues carved in rock, including of a person standing or in the scribe position, Waziri said.

 "This statue might belong to the deceased or a member of his family," he said.